 What is ArtsGreensboro?

-Founded in 1962 by community leaders as Greensboro’s arts council, ArtsGreensboro has invested nearly $20 million as direct financial support into Greensboro’s arts economy through grants.
-But the organization has always contributed much more than grants alone.
-Through the years, the arts council saved the historic Carolina Theatre, created Center City’s Cultural Arts Center, produced the exciting City Stage Festival, and as it has for more than 40 years, operates the Sternberger Artist Center with 16 studios on Summit Avenue in the historic Sternberger House.
+Founded in 1962, and thanks to the support of many, ArtsGreensboro has contributed much more than grants alone.
+Through the years, the arts council saved the historic Carolina Theatre, created Center City’s Cultural Arts Center, produced the exciting City Stage Festival and Levitt AMP Music Series, presented the North Carolina Folk Festival, and currently owns and operates the Sternberger Artist Center and manages the Van Dyke Performance Space.